 Starting October 1st, taxpayers required to renew their ITIN must engage in a process where they must submit their completed Form W-7.
 The taxpayer may submit this form by mail, provided it to one of the IRS’s authorized Certified Acceptance Agents or Acceptance Agents, or arrange to meet at one of the IRS’s Taxpayer Assistance Centers.
 However, all applicants must be accompanied by sufficient documentation.

 It is also essential to note that these changes will also affect individuals holding passports that do not list a date of entry into the United States.
 These individuals will no longer be permitted to use their passport as a form of stand-alone identification.
 Individuals with Mexican or Canadian passports and dependents of military service members are exempt from this requirement.
 However, affected individuals will be required to submit additional proof of their identity.
 Individuals may present U.S. medical records for dependents under age six or U.S. school records for dependents under age 18, along with the passport.
 Dependents aged 18 and over can provide a rental, a bank statement, or a utility bill listing the applicant’s name and U.S. address, along with their passport.

 Need Help with Renewing an ITIN or International Tax Obligations?

 If you are affected by the changes to the ITIN law, Ted Kleinman of U.S. Tax Help can assist you.
 Likewise, if you have other questions regarding your U.S. or international tax obligations, Ted can help.
-To schedule a free and confidential initial consultation call the firm at (541) 923-0903 or contact us online today.
+To schedule a confidential initial consultation call the firm at (541) 923-0903 or contact us online today.